Create a single directory

 Change file owner and/or group.
 Syntax: owner:group.

-chown user:staff file.txt # set owner and group
+# Set owner and group

-chown user file.txt # only owner
+chown user file.txt

-chown :staff file.txt # only group
+chown :staff file.txt

 sudo

-sudo apt update # run apt update as root
+sudo apt update

-sudo systemctl restart nginx # restart service
+sudo systemctl restart nginx

-sudo -u www-data whoami # run as user www-data
+sudo -u www-data whoami

-sudo bash # open root shell
+# Open root shell

 whoami